pnnl/BEM-for-PRM/content/get_start/os_engine/installation.md

 #### Download Ruby

 **Ruby 2.7**.
-Latest stable version is **2.7.6** and it can be downloaded at: [https://cache.ruby-lang.org/pub/ruby/2.7/ruby-2.7.6.tar.gz](https://cache.ruby-lang.org/pub/ruby/2.7/ruby-2.7.6.tar.gz)
+Compatible version is **2.7.2** and it can be downloaded at: [https://cache.ruby-lang.org/pub/ruby/2.7/ruby-2.7.2.tar.gz](https://cache.ruby-lang.org/pub/ruby/2.7/ruby-2.7.2.tar.gz)

 Follow the installation guide to complete the ruby installation.
 You can also verify the ruby installation with the following command in the command line:

 ```
 C:\Users\sample_user>ruby -v
-ruby 2.7.4p191 (2021-07-07 revision a21a3b7d23) [x64-mingw32]
+ruby 2.7.2p137 (2020-10-01 revision 5445e04352) [x64-mingw32]
 ```

 {{< line_break >}}

 #### Download OpenStudio

-**OpenStudio 3.2**.
-The latest stable 3.2 version is **3.2.1** and it can be downloaded at: [https://github.com/NREL/OpenStudio/releases/tag/v3.2.1](https://github.com/NREL/OpenStudio/releases/tag/v3.2.1)
+**OpenStudio 3.6**.
+The latest stable 3.6 version is **3.6.1** and it can be downloaded at: [https://github.com/NREL/OpenStudio/releases/tag/v3.6.1](https://github.com/NREL/OpenStudio/releases/tag/v3.6.1)

 More recent version of **OpenStudio** can be found in the OpenStudio release link: [https://github.com/NREL/OpenStudio/releases](https://github.com/NREL/OpenStudio/releases).
-The PRM is tested against **v3.4** and lower.
+The PRM is tested against **v3.6** and lower.

 {{% notice tip %}}
 **Important Note:**
-The PRM routine in the OpenStudio Standard is tested against **v3.4**.
-However, the OpenStudio Standard is only tested on **v3.2.1** or lower.
+The PRM method in the OpenStudio Standard is tested against **v3.6**.
+Please make sure you are using the version **v3.6** and above.
 {{% /notice %}}
 {{< line_break >}}